earthstar-project/earthstar/README.md

 ### Classes

-The `IStorageAsync` is the main star of the show.
+The `Replica` is the main star of the show.
 Classes to the right are used internally for its implementation.
-Classes to the left stack on top of an `IStorageAsync` to do extra things to it (subscribe to changes, cache data, etc).
+Classes to the left stack on top of an `Replica` to do extra things to it (subscribe to changes, cache data, etc).

-Each `IStorageAsync` holds the Docs for one Share.
+Each `Replica` holds the Docs for one Share.

 ![](classes.png)